BookerLoL/LearnConceptsInJava/README.md

 # LearnConceptsInJava
-An on-going project develop concepts in Java
+An on-going library where concepts are implemented in Java